CV016/Tourify/README.md

 - A regular user can remove a tour from their list of favorite tours.
 - A regular user can not add a tour to their list of favorite tours, when it is already a favorite.

+## Notice
+- If you find any bug or problem in the app please free feel to raise the issue
+- Improvements Ideas in the project will be highly appreciated